NEW! Catalonia: Ebro Delta & Steppe

 Opportunities for incidental bird photography can be good to excellent on this trip.

-7 nights accommodation in Spain, staying at two good and comfortable hotels - beginning in the Ebro Delta with 3 nights at the well-located Delta Hotel, and concluding with 4 nights at the comfortable La Botiga de Montsonís - a very characterful hotel in the picturesque village of Montsonís, with its well-preserved medieval buildings and views of big cliffs to the north and the plains to the south.
+7 nights accommodation in Spain staying at two good and comfortable hotels - beginning in the Ebro Delta with 3 nights at the well-located Delta Hotel and concluding with 4 nights at the comfortable La Botiga de Montsonís, a characterful hotel in the picturesque village of Montsonís, with its well-preserved medieval buildings and views of the cliffs to the north and the plains to the south.
 All rooms have private facilities.

-All main meals are included in the tour price, commencing with lunch on arrival in Spain on Day 1 - at a local restaurant at El Prat de Llobregat - and concluding with lunch there on Day 8.
+All main meals are included in the tour price commencing with lunch on arrival in Spain on Day 1 and concluding with lunch on Day 8.

-Breakfasts and delicious home-cooked dinners will be taken at the hotels.
-Lunches will be a mix of picnics and sit down meals in local restaurants in some of our favourite places.
+Breakfasts and delicious dinners will generally be taken at the hotels.
+Lunches will be a mix of picnics and sit-down meals in local restaurants.

 Overall easy on this tour.
 There are no long or strenuous walks, not even in the Pre-Pyrenees.
 We drive to most birding locations and take short walks at a relaxed pace to enjoy the magnificent birds and landscapes.

-Wear comfy walking shoes or lightweight boots with sturdy corrugated soles for grip.
+Wear comfortable walking shoes or lightweight boots with sturdy corrugated soles for grip.